When is the Champions League group stage draw: Everything you need to know

 |Grimaldi Forum, Monaco

-The draw for the 2017-18 Champions League group stage takes place at 18:00 CEST (17:00 BST / 12:00 ET) on Thursday, August 24.
+The draw for the 2017-18 Champions League group stage takes place at 02:00 AEST (18:00 CEST/17:00 BST / 12:00 ET) on Thursday, August 24.
 Unlike the draws for previous rounds, which were held in Nyon, Switzerland, the group stage draw will be held at the Grimaldi Forum in Monaco.

 As well as deciding the make-up of the groups, the occasion will also see the presentation of a number of awards, including the UEFA Men's Player of the Year and Women's Player of the Year.
 The best goalkeeper, defender, midfielder and forward from last season's competition will also have their performances recognised at the ceremony.